wookayin/tensorflow-talk-debugging/slides/main.md

 ---

 ## Concluding Remarks

 We have talked about

-- How to debug Tensorflow and python applications
+- How to debug TensorFlow and python applications
 - Some tips and guidelines for easy debugging --- write a nice code that would require less debugging :)

 ---

 name: last-page
 class: center, middle, no-number